-How to choose the best two-man tent
+How to choose the best two man tent

 When buying any new tent, you’ll need to consider your needs first.
-Things to think about before purchasing a two-person tent:
+Things to think about before purchasing a two person tent:

-Vango Tay 200
+- Vango Tay 200 2-man tent

 Best for: Beginners

-Vango has fully wind and rain tested this tent so you’ll be able to stay comfortable and dry should the weather take a turn.
+Vango has wind and rain tested this tent, so you’ll be able to stay comfortable and dry should the weather take a turn.
 Nightfall bedrooms should stop the morning light from disturbing a good night’s sleep, and you’ve got lantern hanging points which always come in handy.
 The pre-attached guy lines and fast pack bag make this an easy tent to set up and put away, which is, again, great for beginners.

 Best for: Reliability on a budget

-The classic dome design gives plenty of headspace throughout, making this feel like a roomy two-man option.
+The classic dome design gives plenty of headspace throughout, making this feel like a roomy two man option.
 With taped seams, you’ll find you stay dry in moderate rain showers, but you may want to look at a different option if you’re spending prolonged periods camping in wet weather.

 Strong fibreglass poles make this a hardy and reliable tent that should see you through many enjoyable camping trips.

-Best for: Fast pitching and price
+Best for: Fast pitching

 The dark inner of this tent reduces light disturbance, promoting a better night’s sleep which is nice to have in the summer when the sun rises early.
 You also don’t have to leave the comfort of your tent to check out what’s going on outside, with two tinted windows just outside the zippered door.

-That brings us onto the front entrance, which has a detachable bathtub groundsheet, making it great for storing gear to save space in the bedroom compartment.
+That brings us to the front entrance, which has a detachable bathtub groundsheet, making it great for storing gear to save space in the bedroom compartment.
 The flysheet is fully seamed for wind and rain protection, and there’s a good ventilation point at the back of the tent to keep condensation in check.

-Best for: Year-round weather protection
+Best for: Space and year-round weather protection

 In terms of structure, this tent has aluminium poles, an internal layer that clips on easily and then the option of adding a flysheet on top for protection from the elements.

-Best for: Four-season camping
+Best for: All year round camping

 Looking for a compact, quick to pitch tent which you can use year-round?
 The four-season Scorpion 2 by Snugpak is worth checking out.